petabyte-imo/CloudCord/README.md

 ### To upload a file

+To upload a file, first of all select if you want it the contents to be encrypted or not, by clicking on the checkbox
-To upload a file, go to the top right of the table, and click on the `Choose File` button
+Then go to the top right of the table, and click on the `Choose File` button
 Once you've chosen the file you want to upload, click on the `Upload File` button

 - **Warning**: Once you've clicked on the `Upload File` button, don't refresh the page, as it will interrupt the uploading process and might cause the files to be left in your uploads/chunks, which won't be good for our storage